 Ace might be a Bob Weir solo recording, but it wasn’t like the Grateful Dead were giving the day off.
 Their presence as a ‘backing band’ is felt on almost every song, and the album’s none the worse for it.
 On “Greatest Story Ever Told,” though, it’s not the Dead that gives the song its power; it’s New Riders’ bassist Dave Torbert, whose raw bassline nudges things along nicely, and keyboardist Keith Godchaux, who trots out the kind of career-defining performance that could give Jerry Lee Lewis a run for his money.

 # 1 – One More River to Cross

 Weir’s 2016 album Blue Mountain is reflective but not nostalgic, warm but not sentimental.
-It’s a perfect balancing act, and on its closing track, “One More River to Cross,” Weir manages to dig deep into the past without becoming lost to it.
+It’s a perfect balancing act, and on its closing track, “One More River to Cross,” Weir manages to dig deep into the past without becoming lost in it.
 Rustic pleasures don’t get much better than this.

 Professional Sources, research, experience, and citations